 Take all your medicines the way you have been told.

 People who have a prosthesis, such as an artificial joint, need to carefully protect themselves against infection.
-You should carry a medical identification card in your wallet that says you have a prosthesis.
-You will need to take antibiotics before any dental work or invasive medical procedures.
-Make sure to check with your provider, and tell your dentist about your knee replacement and that you need antibiotics before any dental work.
+It used to be recommended that you need to take antibiotics before any dental work or invasive medical procedures, however, the recommendation has been changed except for high risk patients.
+Make sure to check with your provider, and tell your dentist or other surgeons about your knee replacement.

 When to Call the Doctor

-- Pain does not go away after you take your pain medicine
+- Pain that does not go away after you take your pain medicine

 - Swelling or pain in your calf muscle